PhotonVision/photonvision-docs/source/docs/programming/photonlib/robot-pose-estimator.rst

         }
       }

 You should be updating your `drivetrain pose estimator <https://docs.wpilib.org/en/latest/docs/software/advanced-controls/state-space/state-space-pose-estimators.html>`_ with the result from the ``RobotPoseEstimator`` every loop using ``addVisionMeasurement()``.
+TODO: add example note

 Additional ``PhotonPoseEstimator`` Methods
 ------------------------------------------